-Club Business Meetings are held on the Saturday two weeks prior to the General Meetings.
+Club Business Meetings are held on the Saturday 10 days prior to the General Meetings.
 Business Meetings are held at Little Italy restaurant at 8:15 a.m.
 An optional breakfast is available during the meeting, paid for by each individual.
-There is no business meeting in December.
-Business meetings are publicized via tvwoodworkers.com, the club newsletter, and other Tellico Village publications.

-Business Meetings are open to all club members.
-Technically, a vote by the board at business meetings would be a vote by only its six officers.
-However, on most votes, the board invites all attending members to participate in the voting process.
+There is no Business meeting in December.
+Business meetings are publicized via twwoodworkers.com, the Club newsletter, and other Tellico Village publications.
+Business Meetings are open to all Club members.
+Technically, a vote by the Board at Business meetings would be a vote by only its six officers.
+However, on most votes, the Board invites all attending members to participate in the voting process.